Want to know how to sell products online? Smart move.

 You’ve done your homework.
 You know who your customer is.
 Now it’s time to apply that knowledge to choosing a profitable physical product.

-Using your market research, list of 5 to 10 products that address your customer’s pain points, desires, and needs.
+Using your market research, make a list of 5 to 10 products that address your customer’s pain points, desires, and needs.
 This list creates a suite of products that caters to your target customers.

 For example, let’s say your target customers are young adult weight lifters and you sell workout supplements.
 Your suite of products might look like: